Shared Grief Quietly Binds Two Enemy Queens

 Daemon's Report on Sunfyre Is a Lie

-Daemon's declaration that Sunfyre is 'long dead and decaying' is a single-source assertion shaped to foreclose questions he could not safely answer, not a verified battlefield report.
+Daemon's declaration that Sunfyre is 'long dead and decaying' is a single-source assertion shaped to foreclose questions he could not safely answer, with no corroborating witness and a speaker who has a documented history of deciding what version of events Rhaenyra receives.